Hy Brasil, Avalon Beach

-Hy Brasil, also sometimes Hy-Brasil, is a heritage-listed former weekend retreat and now house located at 62 Chisholm Road, Avalon Beach, Northern Beaches Council, New South Wales, Australia.
+Hy Brasil, also sometimes Hy-Brasil, is a heritage-listed house located at 62 Chisholm Road, Avalon Beach, New South Wales, a suburb of Sydney, Australia.
 It was designed by Alexander Stewart Jolly and built in 1936.
 It is also known as The Gem and Hi Brasil.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The land on which Hy Brasil is located was originally part of 1200 acre of land granted to John Joseph Therry on 31 August 1833.
 It was subdivided as part of the Pittwater Estate, a subdivision for villa sites.
 The first owners of the land (Lot 8A of the Pittwater estate subdivision - main part of the site where Hy Brasil stands now) were Joseph Dalton and Daniel Claney who transferred the land to George Holland in December 1882.
 Holland held the possession of the land until July 1927 when he sold it to Redway Thomas Pawley and Arthur George Potter.
 The ownership of the land passed on to Albert Travers Black after just two months and a year later Kathleen Wilhelmina Jolly, wife of Alexander Stewart Jolly, purchased it from Albert Travers Black in 1923.
 She became the registered proprietor of the land on 4 March 1931.

 Mrs Jolly transferred the land, which was still undeveloped together with its surrounding neighbouring allotments, to the Australian Land Development & Investment Company limited on 15 April 1931.
 Eventually the land was purchased by Arthur Wilson on 24 June 1935 and shortly after he commissed Alexander S. Jolly to design a weekend retreat on the property and called it 'The Gem'.

 'The Gem', a stone and timber cabin now known as Hy Brasil, was built in 1936.
 Another change in ownership occurred in February 1949 and Rachel Jane Donaldson became the registered proprietor of the property.
 She held the ownership of the house until when it was bought by Ted Herman in 1958.
 The name Hy Brasil is associated the mythical Irish island of Brasil, also called Hy Brasil, which in Irish folk legend is an island that contains the Garden of Eden.

 Hy Brasil was nominated for a Permanent Conservation Order in 1980 by the Herman family.
 The Order was placed on 31 July 1981 and was transferred to the New South Wales State Heritage Register on 2 April 1999.